Dr-Agan98/openrov-cockpit/README.md

 # Getting started
 The fastest way to see the software running if your don't already have it installed on a robot is to follow [these](docs/DEV-HOWTO.md) instructions to get it running on your local computer.
+There you will also find all the pre-requisites needed to build a correctly functioning environment.

 # Branches and Tags
 Branches: